coveooss/connectivity-library/LinkedIn Learning/README.md

 1. Access
 2. Create a Generic REST API source
 3. On the authentication section paste your credentials (provided in step 1)
-4. Configure your Generic REST API source according to the example in SourceJSONConfig.json.
+4. Configure your Generic REST API source according to the example in SourceJSONConfig.json
+5. Make sure you've changed all "placeholders" with your own values, and to adjust the configuration to your own needs
-5. Create the appropiate fields and mappings.
+6. Create the appropiate fields and mappings